linuxmint/cinnamon-spices-themes/Adapta-Nokto/README.md

 * Cinnamon - fix the sound applet's menu scaling to accomodate different font-sizes
 * Cinnamon - increased contrast for grouped window list / window list boxshadow to indicate open unfocused applications
 * Cinnamon - increased contrast to indicate active and inactive windows in workspace-switcher applet
-* Cimmanon - alt-tab window preview mode - shade backdrop so the previewed window pops
+* Cinnamon - alt-tab window preview mode - shade backdrop so the previewed window pops
 * Cinnamon - virtual keyboard - usability tweaks
+* Cinnamon - 4.6.x stock menu - add a height declaration for the app description box, and reduce margins
+* Cinnamon - add a helper script to revert above change for users still on 4.4.x or earlier

 ## License